MENTAL HEALTH IN SCHOOLS

 - Schools must be able to respond when students and families reach for help, thus they need mental health professionals (including therapists, psychiatrists, social workers, peer support and family support providers) who can provide intervention and coordinate care.
 Schools should also seek to improve the safety net for our families by addressing the social determinants of health that may trigger the emergence of mental health problems.

 - We recommend early identification for Individualized Education Plan (IEPs) so students can get the services, accommodations and supports needed for a good education.
 Note: In 2018-2019, 10.6% of youth had severe major depressive episode, yet less than 1% were identified for an IEP.
+In addition, we highlight recommend training for all educators on the purpose and use of 504 plans.

 - We recommend that school districts and policymakers think beyond the idea that if we have a formal referral pathway from school to mental health provider, that we have enough.
 To really move the needle, we need a community approach that augments and drives those referrals, and gives kids and families options when the traditional mental health referral isn’t a good fit.
 Such services may include referrals to family-run and peer run organizations.
 This recommendation will also assist in the current workforce shortage.